A Guide to Standard Mattress and Bed Sizes in the UK

 A fantastic solution to this problem is opting for a zip and link mattress.
 Two single zip link mattresses can be more easily manoeuvred through tight spaces, and they are much lighter than a double size or king size mattress.

-So, now you can answer that very important question – what mattress size is right for me?
+So, now you can answer that very important question – what bed and mattress size are right for me?
 There are many important things to keep in mind so that you can choose the best bed size for your sleep style and bedroom space.
-Please contact us today or browse our collection of mattresses – we're sure you'll find one that will help you sleep comfortably for years to come.
+So, please contact us today or browse our collection of mattresses – we're sure you'll find one that will help you sleep comfortably for years to come.